shubhamk0027/MockServer/README.md

 #### Also as of now
+no

-1. Mock Response is not validated anytime, so if response string is not valid, corresponding http response may also be valid.
+1. Mock Response is not validated anytime, so if response string is not valid, corresponding http response may not be valid.

 2. Regex on methods are not there.